jlab-sensing/wadar/matlab/README.md

 # MATLAB Code for Radar Interface

 Welcome to the MATLAB code repository for interfacing with radar(s).
 This codebase primarily interacts with FlatEarth libraries, demo code, and the WADAR scripts.
+The wadar- files are used to automatically collect and process data from the radar.
+The proc- files manually process previously collected data.

 ## Directory Structure